chetnashah/algonotes/strings/trie.md

 Useful for common prefix finding.
-Also known as prefix tree
+Also known as prefix tree/trie.
+A `prefix` string is basically a substring of original string that includes the first charachter.
 Trie is basically a tree with Sigma branches, where Sigma is the cardinality of alphabet.

 ### Why not other data structures?